Trump: Bitcoin Has Taken on 'a Life of its Own,' Will Probably Need Some Regulation

 Trump was speaking to Fox News during a town hall event in South Carolina on Tuesday ahead of the state's Republican primary.
 Nikki Haley, the former South Carolina governor, remains the only other contender and has vowed to remain in the race even if she loses the Saturday primary.

+That sounds like he may be easing his stance.
+Back in 2019, when he was president, Trump tweeted that he was "not a fan" of cryptocurrencies, saying they were "not money."
+And, he reiterated Tuesday: "I always liked one currency ...
+I like the dollar."

-Trump has previously called central bank digital currencies (CBDCs) dangerous and vowed not to allow them if elected.
+Trump has called central bank digital currencies (CBDCs) dangerous and vowed not to allow them if elected.

 Disclosure

-Note: UPDATE (Feb.
-23, 11:34 UTC): Adds earlier comments on bitcoin in penultimate paragraph.